 IMPORTANT- Always consult with local building code officials prior to installing skylights made from ACRYLITE® extruded acrylic sheet.
 Some restrictions may apply.

-You can often use ACRYLITE® premium acrylic sheet, made by a continuous manufacturing process, in place of ACRYLITE® cast sheet for skylights.
+You can often use ACRYLITE® Premium (FF) sheet, made by a continuous manufacturing process, in place of ACRYLITE® cast sheet for skylights.
 ACRYLITE® extruded sheet's engineered characteristics require slight fabrication modifications.
 These changes, such as lower oven temperatures and shorter heating times, reduce cycle time and production cost.

 Varieties of Domes